 Leash up your pup and hit Backbone's multi-use trails!
 With trails ranging from easy to difficult, there's something for doggos of all skill levels.
 The easiest route is the 2-mile Bluebird Trail, which meanders through timber and prairie and offers several opportunities to see various wildlife.
 For a moderate hike, follow the 1-mile Backbone Trail along the Devil's Backbone, one of the highest points in northeast Iowa.
 This well-traveled path serves up pawmazing views and passes some of the most pawpular climbing spots in the area.
 Whichever trails you and your pooch take on, you'll find yourselves hiking through lush woodland that different birds and animals call home.

 Other activities that you and Fido can enjoy together at Backbone are picnicking, boating, and camping.
 Wherever you go in the park, always keep your furry pal on a 6-foot leash and clean up after them.
-And while they are welcome in most areas, the swimming beach is off-limits to canine guests.
+Bring all essentials for a puptastic day, including clean-up bags and water to share.
+And while dogs are welcome in most areas, the swimming beach is off-limits to canine guests.